 The most popular database is Excel.
 Knowledge workers use Excel spreadsheets as a simple, non-relational database more often than as an accounting worksheet.
 That's OK, because it works.
-The big boys (software engineers) use relational databases, which is like tying together each worksheet in Excel; the tying together of database tables is the relational part.
+The big boys (software engineers) use relational databases, which is like tying together each worksheet in Excel; the tying together (joining) of database tables is the relational part.
 And, about a decade ago, the cool kids started using NoSQL databases which operate more or less like a hash table for blazing fast performance sans the relationships.

 There are a few issues with using a person's SSN as a primary key.
 One issue is that it's a long number, much longer than a 1 – 5 digit integer typically used as a primary key, so it takes a database engine longer to compare numbers.